waku-org/docs.waku.org/docs/overview/concepts/peer-discovery.md

 ## [Peer Exchange](https://rfc.vac.dev/spec/34/)

-The primary objective of this protocol is to facilitate peer connectivity for resource-restricted devices.
+The primary objective of this protocol is to facilitate peer connectivity for resource-limited devices.
 The peer exchange protocol enables lightweight nodes to request peers from other nodes within the network.
 Light nodes can bootstrap and expand their mesh independently without relying on `Discv5`.

 #### Pros